 Chicken Stock: Chicken stock is different than chicken broth in that stock is generally made from the bones of a chicken and broth is made primarily from the meat.
 They can be used interchangeably, but the stock has a heavier flavor.
 Try to make your own homemade chicken stock!

 Hot Sauce: Hot sauce adds some heat to the dish, but not too much.
 This is different than buffalo sauce, which has added butter that makes it thicker and creamier.

 What is the Difference Between Kielbasa and Sausage?

 Kielbasa is a sausage that originated in Poland.
 Both kielbasa and sausage come in quite a few varieties.
 However, there are differences between the two.
 Kielbasa is usually shaped like a horseshoe or in a loop.
 It is made with coarsely ground meat which gives it more texture.
 Authentic kielbasa is made with pork or a combination of pork and beef, while sausage uses a variety of different meats.
 You can find kielbasa in most grocery stores.
 In America, kielbasa is also called ring sausage.

 - 1 ½ pounds baby red potatoes, quartered (approximately 10 potatoes)

 - ¼ teaspoon pepper

-- 24 ounces kielbasa, or smoked sausage, sliced into rounds
+- 2 packages (13.5 ounces each) kielbasa, or smoked sausage sliced into ½-inch rounds

 - 1 yellow onion, minced (approximately 1 cup)